alumina-lang/alumina/README.md

 # The Alumina Programming Language

-Alumina is a programming language.
+Alumina is a general-purpose programming language.

 Non-exhaustive list of distinguishing features: